See and Do in Los Angeles

 - Purchase the complete Expat Arrivals Los Angeles Guide (PDF)

-Expats living in LA will soon realise the immense scope of the city, and it follows that touristic endeavours are best tackled over a long period of time, rather than in a single weekend.
-The metropolis was initially separated into a number of separate towns, so attractions are spread far and wide, without a true focal point.
-Not to mention, the traffic flow in LA is notorious for being among the most congested and troublesome in the country.
+Expats living in LA will soon realise the immense scope of the city, and it follows that touristic endeavours are best tackled over a long period of time, rather than in a single stretch.
+The metropolis was initially separated into a number of separate towns, so attractions are spread far and wide without a true focal point.
+Not to mention, the traffic flow in LA is notorious for being among the most congested and troublesome in the country, so getting around can take quite some time.

 Recommended sightseeing in Los Angeles